zumaroc/zumaroc/README.md

 This repo contains PWK contents for Zroc CyberSec Hub (Its open to the Public).
 Also, it would contain some of Zumaroc Red Team (ZRT's) industry reports.

-PWK One-Liners: Our Collection of the Best One-Liners
+PWK One-Liners: Our Collection of the Best One-Liners (Curated content using PWK Guide v1.1.6.)

 2. - The Essential Tools
 3. - Passive Information Gathering